Thursday, September 4, 2008

 • 6 squares dark Lindt chocolate

-• 2 flakes ( English chocolate)
+• 2 flakes ( English chocolate), optional

 • Dutch cocoa for garnishing

-Set up a bain- marie ( water bath) on the stove and cream together the yolks and the sugar in this heat proof bowl over a simmering water for about 10 mins.
-Pour in the sparkling white grape and beat with electric beater until the volume is thick and doubled( this will cook the egg yolks in a way) Remove the bain marie from heat rom heat and gingerly fold in the mascarpone.
-Cover with plastic wrap and store in refrigerator.
+Set up a bain- marie ( water bath) on the stove and cream together the yolks and the sugar in this heat proof bowl over simmering water for about 10 mins.
+Pour in the Martinelli's and beat with electric beater until the volume is thick and doubled,( this will cook the egg yolks in a way).
+Remove the bain marie from the heat and gingerly fold in the mascarpone.
+Cover with plastic wrap and place in refrigerator.
 This is my way of making a zabaglione.
 Whip the heavy whipping cream in a bowl, but set the bowl in some ice to keep the cream chilled.
-Fold this cream into your zabaglione and refrigerate again.
+Fold this cream into your zabaglione and refrigerate again until set, (30 minutes).

 Prep for the ladyfingers ( Vicenzi brand):